llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If modules are thought of as a kind of cache to speed up compilation, then, as
 with other caching techniques, it is important to keep cache consistency.
+Clang
-**Currently**, Clang does very strict checking for consistency.
+does very strict checking for that.

 Options consistency
 ^^^^^^^^^^^^^^^^^^^